A dynastic elite in monumental Neolithic society in Ireland

 Here we present evidence that a social stratum of this type was established during the Neolithic period in Ireland.
 We sampled 44 whole genomes, among which we identify the adult son of a first-degree incestuous union from remains that were discovered within the most elaborate recess of the Newgrange passage tomb.

-Socially sanctioned matings of this nature are very rare, and are documented almost exclusively among politico-religious elites-specifically within polygynous and patrilineal royal families that are headed by god-kings.
+Socially sanctioned matings of this nature are very rare, and are documented almost exclusively among politico-religious elites, specifically within polygynous and patrilineal royal families that are headed by god-kings.
 We identify relatives of this individual within two other major complexes of passage tombs 150 km to the west of Newgrange, as well as dietary differences and fine-scale haplotypic structure (which is unprecedented in resolution for a prehistoric population) between passage tomb samples and the larger dataset, which together imply hierarchy.
-This elite emerged against a backdrop of rapid maritime colonization that displaced a unique Mesolithic isolate population, although we also detected rare Irish hunter-gatherer introgression within the Neolithic population.
+This elite emerged against a backdrop of rapid maritime colonisation that displaced a unique Mesolithic isolate population, although we also detected rare Irish hunter-gatherer introgression within the Neolithic population.
 Academic Paper